Pedestria/starbytes-project/README.md

 - starbytes-vscode - The VSCode extension for Starbytes Language.
 (Provides Grammar ONLY.
 Executable `starbytes-lsp` must be externally provided!)

 ### Dev/Build Instructions (With CMake)
+> Before reading this, make sure you have LLVM (libs/headers/etc) 10 or greater installed.
 - ### To Setup:
 Run
 ```shell